-How long will a DUI conviction stay on my record?
+How long will a DUI (driving under the influence) conviction stay on my record?
 In other words, for purposes of determining whether my current DUI is a second or subsequent offense, how far back is the court going to look for prior convictions?

 In most states, DUI convictions "washout" after a certain period of time.
-DUI convictions that have washed out don't count when determining whether the current offense is second or subsequent offense.
+DUI convictions that have washed out don't count when determining whether the current offense is a second or subsequent offense.
 Washout periods (also called the "lookback period") vary by state.
 However, it's fairly common for a DUI conviction to wash out after five, seven, or ten years.
+For example, California uses a ten-year washout period, whereas Washington uses a seven-year washout for most purposes.

 Example: Ernie is a real lush, and he can't seem to stay off the road when he's been drinking.
 In the past 15 years, he's been convicted of driving under the influence four times, and he just got arrested for another DUI.
 The washout period in Ernie's state is seven years.
 Fortunately for Ernie, all four of his prior DUI convictions occurred more than seven years ago.
 So, if Ernie is convicted on his current DUI case, the court will sentence him as a first offender.